andrewjstone/concord-bft/messages/README.md

 # Schema Format

-All messages start with the token `Msg`, followed by a space and the message name, followed by a space the message id, followed by a space and opening brace, `{`.
-Each field is specified with the type name, followed by a space, followed by the field name.
+All messages start with the token `Msg`, followed the message name, the message id, and opening brace, `{`.
+Each field is specified with the type name, followed by the field name.
 After all field definitions, a closing brace, `}` is added.
 All types must be *flat*.
 No nested messsage definitions are allowed.
 For nesting, use an existing message name as the type or multiple compound types.

 ## Field type formats